OnChain-Marketplace/OCM-Redeem-API/README.md

 WantedBy=multi-user.target
 ```

-After plugging this inm you have to enable the systemd service, do so by running this command:
+After plugging this in you have to enable the systemd service, do so by running this command:

 `systemctl enable --now ocm-redeem.service`